S3-working-group/s3-practical-guide/content/src/what-is-s3/how-does-s3-help.md

 Sociocracy 3.0 is designed to be flexible and supports experimentation and learning.
 You can take whatever you need, adapt things to suit your context and enrich your existing approach.

 S3 integrates core concepts and practices found in agile methodologies, lean management, Kanban (and KMM), Design Thinking, Teal Organizations and the family of sociocracy-based governance methods (SCM/Dynamic Governance, Holacracy® etc.).
-It's complimentary and compatible with any agile or lean framework, including but not limited to Scrum and its various scaling frameworks.
+It's complementary and compatible with any agile or lean framework, including but not limited to Scrum and its various scaling frameworks.